jorgego11/fabric-to-IBP-migration/upgradeFabric/README.md

 * Upgrade the binaries for the ordering service, the Fabric CA, and the peers.
 These upgrades may be done in parallel.
 * Upgrade client SDKs.
 * Restart the network and test.
-* If upgrading to v1.4.2, enable the v1.4.2 channel capabilities.
+* If upgrading to v1.4.2, enable the v1.4.2 ``channel capabilities``.
 This will be accomplished through a series of configuration update transactions on each channel in the network.